LalithShiyam/Enhance-open-data-structure/README.md

-# 🌐 Total-Body PET/CT Dataset Standardization
+# 🌐 ENHANCE: Total-Body PET/CT Dataset Standardization

 At MedUniWien, we've taken steps to standardize our Total-Body PET/CT datasets.
 In our efforts to contribute to the open-source initiative, we present this as a proposed standard.
 It's designed to ensure easy navigation, consistent representation, and programmable data retrieval.